-Introduction
+1. Introduction

-On behalf of the Kilkenny County Council, the elected members and staff, I welcome the opportunity to publish this Gender Pay Gap Report for our first year.
-The issue of gender pay differences is an important one, not only to the workplace but to wider society.
-People are at the core of our organisation and we continue to strive to promote and sustain an inclusive organisational culture which provides equality of opportunity and where every employee feels valued.
+On behalf of Kilkenny County Council, the Elected Members and Staff, I welcome the opportunity to publish the 2023 Gender Pay Gap Report.
+This is the second year that Kilkenny County Council has published a Gender Pay Gap Report and the issue of gender pay difference continues to be an important one, not only to the workplace but to wider society.
+People are at the core of our organisation, and we continue to strive to promote and sustain an inclusive organisational culture which provides equality of opportunity and where every employee feels valued.

 Local authorities are at the forefront of delivering services to our citizens.
 Kilkenny County Council is a place where all employees have the same opportunities for recognition and career development and are treated fairly and equitably at work.
-We continue to be committed to addressing workplace barriers to equality, supporting diversity and creating an open and inclusive workplace community.
-Many equality, diversity and inclusion initiatives and supports are already in place, and we will continue to further develop this area - improvement is always possible.
-We will examine what the gender pay gap figures can tell us about our organisation and this will help inform our action plans year on year.
-We will work with our colleagues across the sector to share best practice and continue to monitor these trends over time and look forward to next year's report.
+The Council continues to be committed to addressing workplace barriers to equality, supporting diversity and creating an open and inclusive workplace community.
+Many equality, diversity and inclusion initiatives and supports are already in place, and we will continue to work in this area.
+We will examine what this year's gender pay gap figures can tell us about our organisation and this will help inform our action plans for 2024.